Table of Content:

 Understanding the sheer scale of this exam and the trends in student participation is crucial for aspiring engineers to devise an effective preparation strategy.

-A lot of students signed up for JEE Mains in 2023, but not everyone who signed up actually took the test.
-Let’s see how many people registered and how many actually showed up.
+A lot of students signed up for JEE Mains in 2025, but not everyone who signed up actually took the test.
+Let’s see how many people registered and how many actually showed u

 Total Registered vs. Total Appeared

-The National Testing Agency (NTA), the governing body responsible for conducting the JEE Main exam, has released the official data for the 2023 edition.
-According to the information, a total of 1,162,398 unique candidates registered for the JEE Main 2023 exam, which was conducted in two sessions – January 2023 and April 2023.
+The National Testing Agency (NTA), the governing body responsible for conducting the JEE Main exam, has released the official data for the 2025 edition.
+According to the information, a total of 1,539,848 unique candidates registered for the JEE Main 2025 exam (Paper 1 – B.E./B.Tech).

-However, the number of candidates who actually appeared for the exam was slightly lower, with 1,113,325 unique candidates taking the test across both sessions.
+However, the number of candidates who actually appeared for the exam was slightly lower, with 1,475,103 unique candidates taking the test.
 This difference between the number of registered and appeared candidates can be attributed to various factors, such as last-minute withdrawals, medical emergencies, or other personal circumstances that prevented some students from appearing for the exam.

 Gender-Wise Breakdown